WhiteflagProtocol/whiteflag-standard/wf-specification.md

 formatted and processed as indicated in this standard.
 Also, this standard defines how messages and message sequences should be semantically interpreted.

-To help implementing and validating Whiteflag Messages when processed and stored outside a blockchain, [Annex B](#annex-b-json-schema-of-whiteflag-messages) provides a JSON schema for representing Whiteflag messages in JSON, which might useful for application developers.
+In support of implementing and validating Whiteflag Messages when processed and stored outside a blockchain, [Annex B](#annex-b-json-schema-of-whiteflag-messages) provides a JSON schema for representing Whiteflag messages in JSON, which might be useful for application developers.

 # 3 Use Case Examples